LibrePDF/OpenPDF/README.md

 released with a dual LGPL and MPL license.
 In particular, pull requests to the OpenPDF project must only contain code that you have written yourself.
 GPL or AGPL licensed code will not be acceptable.

+To contribute code to the OpenPDF project, your GitHub account must contain your real name, so that we can verify your identity.
+This is to ensure the trust, security and integrity of the OpenPDF project, and to prevent security incidents such as the "XZ Utils backdoor".
+Knowning the real name of the contributors will also identify and prevent conflict of interests.

 More details: [Contributing](CONTRIBUTING.md)

 ### Coding Style